Serie A Coach of the Year: History

 In the 2016–17 Serie A, Maurizio Sarri led Napoli to a convincing third place, scoring the most goals in the league and obtaining the club's record points tally up to that point (83), which earned him the award.
 The following year, the Coach of the Year title went back to Allegri for a record fourth time, having won his fourth double (Scudetto and Coppa Italia) with Juventus.
 In the 2018–19 season, another non-title winner manager, Gian Piero Gasperini, was awarded following a season where Atalanta reached the Coppa Italia final after 23 years, though losing to Lazio, and qualified to the Champions League for the first time in their history.
 Gasperini won the award again the following season after having achieved Atalanta's highest points tally ever in Serie A (78).
 In the 2020–21 season, Antonio Conte won the award (his fourth in total) after having led Inter Milan to the Scudetto win, breaking an eleven-year draught of championships for Inter and ending a nine-year long streak by Juventus.

 In the 2021–22 season, Italian coach Stefano Pioli won his first award after leading AC Milan to their first Italian Serie A title in 11 years.
 In the 2022–23 season, Luciano Spalletti received his third award for bringing the Scudetto back to Napoli after a 33-year gap since their previous victory.
 In the 2023–24 season, Simone Inzaghi won his first award after leading Inter to their twentieth Italian Serie A title.
+In the 2024–25 season, Antonio Conte won the award for a record fifth time after leading Napoli to another league title, the club's second Scudetto in three years.
+In the 2025–26 season, Cesc Fàbregas received the Coach of the Year award after guiding Como to a fourth-place finish and their first-ever qualification for the UEFA Champions League, while setting new club Serie A records for wins, points and goals scored.

 List of winners

 Marcello Lippi won the inaugural award in 1997 and went on to win two further awards in 1998 and 2003, all with Juventus.

-Massimiliano Allegri has won the joint-most awards, with four in total.
+Massimiliano Allegri won four awards in total.

-Antonio Conte has won the award a record four times, including in three consecutive years.
+Antonio Conte has won the award a record five times, including in three consecutive years.